Sustainability

 UN sdg - 9 Industry, innovation and infrastructure

-Volex Code of Business Conduct
+Volex Code of Conduct

 We have a well-established Code of Business Conduct that provides a foundational framework for all sites to use to train our employees in the core principles, policies and values of our Company.
 It is provided to our employees in all of our core local languages.
 We continue to review its scope and effectiveness and it is reviewed annually by our Board of Directors.
-A separate policy and e-learning programme has been implemented to address the risks from conflicts of interest.

 Whistleblowing and Speak Up

-We upgraded our Speak Up policy during FY2022.
+We upgraded our Speak Up policy in FY2022.
 Our Speak Up policy framework is communicated to all employees in local languages.
-Volex has a strong commitment to maintaining a workplace where employees can raise concerns in good-faith without fear of retaliation.
-Retaliation against anyone who reports in good faith an actual or suspected violation of the law of Volex’s policies is strictly prohibited.
-We have invested in the NAVEX Ethics Point system to provide an independent incident response and reporting solution that is accessible 24/7 and we have implemented this across the Group, providing access and information in 12 local languages.
+We continue to partner with NAVEX EthicsPoint to provide an independent incident response and reporting solution that is accessible 24/7.
+We have implemented this across the Group, providing access and information in 12 local languages.
 Reports can be made anonymously by anyone, including customers, suppliers and, of course, our employees.
-Reports are confidential and are handled independently by EthicsPoint, who then submits the reports to nominated Volex executives.
+Reports are confidential and are handled independently by EthicsPoint, who submits the reports to nominated Volex executives.
+Our Speak Up policy is available on our website and contains five principles, including a commitment to non-retaliation.
+In FY2026, we had 376 cases of which 97% came from within our most recent acquisition, our Murat Ticaret business.
+With the oversight of the Audit Committee in FY2026 we reviewed the categorisation of these Speak Up complaints and established three severity categories (high, medium, low).
+Only four Speak Up reports were categorised as either high or medium severity.
+All cases are reviewed by nominated Executives and the Board’s Audit Committee are updated periodically.

 Anti-bribery and anti-corruption